Archerfield (fidra) - 16 POINTS

 BOOKING THE COURSE

 When Archerfield first opened it was strictly a private members' course but over time limited green fee play is possible.
-It's not something which is that widely advertised but equally you don't need to be Sherlock Holmes to find it - all details are on the website.
+It's not something which is that widely advertised but equally you don't need to be Sherlock Holmes to find it - details are here.

 Having said that, it is £200 a person which is a lot given the other amazing golf around here.
 Now, the service, the overall experience and the practice facilities are all top notch but still, £200 is a lot!